magnus-lycka/mail2alert/README.md

 ## Requirements

-This software is written using Pythons asyncio libraries, and the new async / await syntax.
-It's been developed and tested with Python 3.6.1.
+This program uses features introduced in Python 3.6.

-The easiest way to deploy it is probably in a docker, see __Deploy and Run__ section below.
+The easiest way to deploy it is probably in a docker, see __Deploy and Run__ section below and the supplied `Dockerfile`.

 ## Operation